mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

-Whereas the, I think the, the ideal scenario actually, and, and frankly what we see in the vast majority of cases in practice is, you know, you have a, a brownfield complex enterprise setup and now you wanna roll out the platform initiative, which.
-We already have, you know, tens of development teams with their own stack, right?
+Whereas the, I think the, the ideal scenario actually, and, and frankly what we see in the vast majority of cases in practice is, you know, you have a, a brownfield complex enterprise setup and now you wanna roll out the platform initiative, which means we already have, you know, tens of development teams with their own stack, right?

 Like these people prefer using, um, you know, Argo cd.
 These people prefer using